dolittle/Home/Documentation/logging.md

 They are used by developers to figure out _what_ caused a failure or an unexpected behavior, and should therefore contain the data that affects the execution flow path.
 Typical uses of trace log messages are public methods on interface implementations, and contents of collections used for lookup.

+## Log output
+The logs of an applications is its source of truth.
+It is important that log messages are consistent in where they are outputted and the format in which they are outputted.
+They should be outputted to a place where they can be easily retrieved by anyone who is supposed to read them.
+Log messages are normally outputted to the console, butt they can also be appended to files.
+The log messages that are outputted should be readable and have a consistent style and format.

+### Configuring
+We're not necessarily interested in all of the logging levels or all of the categories each time we run an application.
+The logging should be easily configurable so that we can choose what we want to see in terms of categories and the levels of the logging.
+For instance software running in a production environment should consider only logging information, warning and error log messages.
+While we may want to show more log messages when running in development mode.
+It is also important to keep in mind that logging can possibly have a considerable performance cost.
+This is especially important to consider when deploying software with lots of logging to production environments.

+#### Asp.Net Core
+We're using [Microsoft's logger](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-3.1) in the Dolittle framework for .Net.
+We can use the 'appsettings.json' to configure the logging and we can provide different configurations for different environments like production and development.
+Look [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-3.1) for information on Microsoft's logger.

-## Log message style
+## Log message
 Log messages should be written in a style that makes it easy to navigate and filter out irrelevant information so that we can find the cause of any error that has occurred by simply reviewing the them.
 Logs should be focused and comprehensive for both humans and machines.
 They should also be consistent in format and style across platforms, languages and frameworks.

-### English
+### Stick to English
-There are arguably many reasons to keep to English-only log messages.
+There are arguably many reasons to stick to English-only log messages.
 One technical reason is that English ensures us that we stick to ASCII character set.
 This is important because we don't necessarily know what happens to the log message.
 If the log messages uses specials character sets it might not render correctly or can become corrupt and thus unreadable.

 ### Log context